Staff & Employment

 Bridger will be going into his P1 year of pharmacy school this upcoming fall and is pursuing a dual-degree in business administration.
 Born and raised in Missoula, he loves to spend his free time outdoors rafting, hiking and training squirrels.
 Bridger has played baseball for many years as well as basketball and lacrosse in high school.
 This past spring Bridger coached the youth lacrosse team, the Missoula Mustangs.
 He is looking forward to his second year at camp sharing his love of the outdoors and sports with campers and staff alike.

-Mari is going into her sophomore year at Montana State University and is a double-language major.
+Mari is going into her junior year at Montana State University and is a double-language major.
 She was raised in Missoula, where she swam competitively for 12 years and for her high school for four.
 In her free time she loves to be with friends, cook, travel and be outside in the sunshine.
 Mari is always up for an adventure and is looking forward to sharing new experiences with both campers and staff.

 Brendon Running Wolf